SUPRAMOLECULAR CHEMISTRY AND SPECTROSCOPIC METHODS

 The second part of the course deals with the basis and application of spectroscopic tecniques in biological research (UV-Vis, fluorescence, IR, NMR).
 It will provide tools for studing biological systems and intermolecular interactions.

 -Knowledge of the nature of non-covalent interactions at the basis of the formation of supramolecular systems.

 - Knowledge of the basic coordination chemistry and of the interdisciplinary approach to study the peculiar role of metals in biology and their interaction with organic and biological molecules.

 -Basic knowledge of the roles of metals in biological systems and coordination chemistry.

 -Knowledge of Nuclear Magnetic resonance (NMR) principles and main applications in biomedicine.

 -Knowledge of optical spectroscopies (UV-Vis, fluorescence, IR) and main applications in biomedicine.

 The course is divided in two modules:

--supramolecular and bioinorganic chemistry (Dr. G. Ferrauto).
+-supramolecular and bioinorganic chemistry (prof. G. Ferrauto).
 The module is focused on supramolecular chemistry description (basic concepts and biomedical applications).
 A particular focus will be devoted to the understanding of the fundamentals of molecular recognition (host-guest), the chemical interactions responsible for the formation of biological membranes and supramolecular systems, the role of metals in biological systems and medicine and basis of coordination chemistry.